Li Gun

-Li Gun is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Sky Soaring Great Sage", he ranks 65th among the 108 Stars of Destiny and 29th among the 72 Earthly Fiends.
+Li Gun is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Sky Soaring Great Sage", he ranks 65th among the 108 Heroes and 29th among the 72 Earthly Fiends.

 Background

-Li Gun fights with a sword and a shield whose front is carved with a beast head.
-He also carries 24 short javelins which he could throw with accuracy.
-Because he is a versatile warrior, Li Gun is nicknamed "Sky Soaring Great Sage" after the omnipotent Monkey King in Chinese folk lore.
-He and Xiang Chong are sidekicks of Fan Rui, who leads a 3,000-strong outlaw band at Mount Mangdang (芒碭山; north of present-day Yongcheng, Henan).
+The novel describes Li Gun as a warrior who fights with a sword and a shield whose front has a beast's head carved on it.
+He also carries 24 short javelins, which he throws with accuracy.
+Being a versatile fighter, he is nicknamed "Sky Soaring Great Sage" after the "Great Sage Equal to Heaven" Sun Wukong.

+Originally from Pei County, Jiangsu, he and Xiang Chong serve as the deputies of Fan Rui, who leads an outlaw band of about 3,000 men at Mount Mangdang (芒碭山; north of present-day Yongcheng, Henan).